 Which WordPress forum plugin should you pick?

-I just hit you with six different options.
+I just hit you with five different options.
 But the specific WordPress forum plugin that you pick has to actually fit your needs.
 Here are some suggestions to help you pick the right solution for your specific situation: